 I will show you how to take your Total Daily Calories and break them down into the Macros your body needs.
-If you do not know your Calories, you can use this post to help you calculate them.

 What is a Macro?

 Macro = macronutrient

 Macronutrients are nutrients that provide calories or energy.
 Nutrients are substances needed to increase lean muscle mass, reduce stubborn body fat, maintain proper hormone functioning, and to regulate other body functions.
 There are three major macronutrients that the human body needs in order to function properly:

 - Carbohydrate provides 4 calories per gram.